oracle/python-oracledb/doc/src/user_guide/xml_data_type.rst

 Using XMLTYPE Data
 ******************

-Oracle XMLType columns are fetched as strings by default.
-This is currently limited to the maximum length of a ``VARCHAR2`` column.
-To return longer XML values, they must be queried as LOB values instead.
+Oracle XMLType columns are fetched as strings by default in Thin and Thick mode.
+Note that in Thick mode you may need to use ``XMLTYPE.GETCLOBVAL()`` as discussed below.

 The examples below demonstrate using XMLType data with python-oracledb.
 The following table will be used in these examples: